-The chat networks also have their own systems, although most of them are geared more towards developers than business owners.
+The chat networks also have their own systems, although most are geared more toward developers than business owners.

-Of course, Facebook has its own system for creating bots that run on their site.
-They offer an extensive developer toolkit and the ability to create a Facebook bot without having to code.
+Of course, Facebook has its own system for creating bots that run on its site.
+They offer an extensive developer toolkit and the ability to create a Facebook bot without coding.

 Telegram’s bot platform has documentation for developers and examples of what you can build using their system.
 Bot creation and management are done via, you guessed it, a bot cleverly called “The Botfather.”